 Homemade Dog Shampoo with Coconut Oil

-First up in our DIY Dog Shampoo recipe list is coconut oil.
+First up in our DIY dog shampoo recipe list is a dog shampoo with coconut oil.

-We know that coconut has a whole host of benefits for Fido, but the oil can also be a super moisturizer when included in a shampoo.
+We know that coconut has a lot of benefits for dogs, but the oil can also be a super moisturizer when included in a shampoo.

 - ½ cup castile soap